 The WST teamed up with Arizona Outback Adventures in 2019 for a four-day, three-night cycling adventure through some of Arizona's most beautiful desert landscapes.
 The group traveled through colorful Sonoran Desert terrain, including Tonto National Forest, Usery Pass, and the Verde River, while camping overnight under the stars.

-This year, WST is opening the fundraiser to cyclists and non-cyclists alike!
-Anyone can join in the fun, plus you get to choose your pledged activity and participate on your own terms while helping support the field of anaplastology.
+Last year, WST opened the fundraiser to cyclists and non-cyclists alike!
+Anyone could join in the fun, plus they chose their pledged activity and participated on their own terms for fundraising.
+We are continuing with this method and you can join us however you'd like while helping support the field of anaplastology!